w3bdesign/spotify-import/README.md

 # Spotify Playlist Creator

-A simple web application that allows users to create Spotify playlists with song recommendations.
+A Flask web application that allows users to create a new Spotify playlist with song recommendations or import to an existing one.

 ## Features

-- Load Spotify developer data from a `.env` file
+- chatGPT based song recommendations
-- Create a Spotify playlist with a name and description
+- Create a new Spotify playlist
-- Add song recommendations to the playlist
+- Import to an existing playlist

 ## Installation